polmonroig/faceGAN/README.md

 ![Alt text](images/wgan_sample_0.png?raw=true "Title")

+### Special Notes ###
+This repository is currently in progress, thus the networks are not giving their full potential

 ### Where can I get the dataset? ###
 The dataset is available at http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

 ### Who do I talk to? ###

 Pol Monroig